 If necessary, you can also customize certain information for the publication destinations you set up in Libsyn, including places like Spotify, iHeartRadio, Deezer, and more.
 All you have to do is update the fields you want to change when you set those connections up, and Libsyn displays the new information only in those destinations.
 The fields where you specify different information for specific destinations are generally called RSS Feed Overrides.

 If you ever enter information in a destination's RSS Feed Override fields, it is important to remember that you did so if you ever want to change your show title, authors, or show description in the future.
 Keep in mind that, if you ever change any of that information in your podcast settings, those changes will not show up in any destinations where there is information in the RSS Feed Override fields because these fields are designed to replace the information in your podcast settings.

 Once you've set up your show settings and you've connected your show to directories, webpages, and social media, you're all set.
 All of your RSS feeds, including your Apple Podcasts / Libsyn Classic Feed and the connections to destinations in Libsyn, are automatically updated with new episode information whenever you publish a new episode.
 Places like Apple Podcasts pull information from the updated feed, and your new shows will appear in all of the places you've set your show up to appear in.

 What Is the URL to My RSS Feed?

-Finding and copying the URL for your main RSS feed - the Libsyn Classic Feed - is easy.
-To do so, sign in to Libsyn and - if you're not already there - click the icon on the left to open the Dashboards page.
-You can find the URL in the Quick Links section under Libsyn Classic Feed.
-If you need to copy the URL, click the icon on the right.
+Finding and copying the URL for your main RSS feed is easy.
+To do so, sign in to Libsyn and — if you're not already there — click Dashboard at the top of your Libsyn account to open the Dashboard page.
+To find the URL, go to the Quick Links section and click the icon next to Feed.